ryanpsmith26/year-one/README.md

 #### Frontend Setup

-- Clone the code from this repo to your machine.
+- Clone the code from **this** repo to your machine.
-- next cd into the project director from another terminal window, install dependencies and run the React app:
+- next cd into the project directory from another terminal window, install dependencies and run the React app:

 ```zsh
 cd year-one